destroyer-art/banking-app/README.md

 2.  fetch the customer id from the Token
 3.  fetch purchasedTransaction by transactionNumber
 4.  check if the purchasedTransaction exists and if not return TRANSACTION_NOT_FOUND error
-5.  check if the purchasedTransaction is already refunded and if yes return ALREADY_REFOUNDED error
+5.  check if the purchasedTransaction is already refunded and if yes return ALREADY_REFUNDED error
 6.  update the purchasedTransaction status to RETURNED
 7.  create a new transaction with the type REFUND with PENDING Status
 8.  make a payment (Integration with Payment Provider)